bradlucas/sorting/README.md

 Some basic sorting algorithms implemented in Clojure.
 These sometime come up in conversations (interviews).

-If you run -main with a number as a parameter you can get a feel for how fast each sort is.

 - bubble
 - selection
 - insertion